 When Bender flushes Nibbler down the toilet, Leela has Bender implanted with a chip that lets him feel what she's feeling.
 When the feeling of loss become too much, Bender sends himself down the toilet on a rescue mission.
 Fry and Leela must now journey down for their lost friends, encountering sewer mutants in the process.

-- Air Quotes: The three-armed mutant does this while explaining the plan to use Leela as a "virgin" to lure El Chupanibre into a trap.
+- Air Quotes: The three-armed mutant does this with all three hands while explaining the plan to use Leela as a "virgin" to lure El Chupanibre into a trap.

-- Ambiguously Gay: Feeling Leela's jealousy for Amy, Bender yells at Fry that the reason he "gets all the boys" is because he dresses like a tramp.
+- Ambiguously Bi: Feeling Leela's jealousy for Amy, Bender yells at Fry that the reason he "gets all the guys" is because he dresses like a tramp.
 Fry's response?Fry: They're just responding to my personality!

 - After Leela tells him to bake a cake Bender is seen sprinkling rat poison.
 You think he's planning to poison everyone but he was genuinely using it to get rid of rats.